-We are asking stockholders to approve the following advisory resolution at the 2015 Annual Meeting of Stockholders:
+We are asking stockholders to approve the following advisory resolution at the 2017 Annual Meeting of Stockholders:

-RESOLVED, that the stockholders of Korn/Ferry International (the "Company") approve, on an advisory basis, the compensation of the Company's named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narrative in the Proxy Statement for the Company's 2015 Annual Meeting of Stockholders.
+RESOLVED, that the stockholders of Korn/Ferry International (the "Company") approve, on an advisory basis, the compensation of the Company's named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narrative in the Proxy Statement for the Company's 2017 Annual Meeting of Stockholders.

 This advisory resolution, commonly referred to as a "say-on-pay" resolution, is non-binding on the Board.
 Although non-binding, the Board and the Compensation and Personnel Committee will carefully review and consider the voting results when evaluating our executive compensation program.
-Taking into account the advisory vote of stockholders regarding the frequency of future advisory votes to approve executive compensation at our 2011 Annual Meeting of Stockholders, the Board's current policy is to include an advisory resolution regarding approval of the compensation of our named executive officers annually.
-Accordingly, unless the Board modifies its policy on the frequency of future votes, the next advisory vote to approve our executive compensation will occur at the 2016 Annual Meeting of Stockholders.
+As described in Proposal No. 3, stockholders are being given the opportunity to express their preference for the frequency of future "say-on-pay" votes.
+The Board's current policy is to include an advisory resolution to approve the compensation of our named executive officers annually, but will consider the outcome of the advisory vote in Proposal No. 3 on the frequency of "say-on-pay" votes.
+Unless the Board modifies its policy on the frequency of future "say-on-pay" votes, the next advisory vote to approve our executive compensation will occur at the 2018 Annual Meeting of Stockholders.